 Where a charity has not elected to exclude government grants from its turnover, all employees including fully government funded employees are relevant employees if they meet the eligibility criteria.

 Our organisation is a registered religious institution, are we eligible for JobKeeper?

 Yes, JobKeeper Payments are able to be made to religious institutions in respect of religious practitioners, excluding those who are students only.

-Turnover hasn’t decreased more than 15% or 30% for March, what if it does in subsequent months?
+Turnover hasn’t decreased more than 15% or 30% for JobKeeper Extension, what if it does in for the December quarter?